AtulRajput01/Automated-CI-CD-Pipeline-for-nginx-Web-Application-using-AWS-Docker-and-Jenkins-on-kubernetes/README.md

 ## Setting Up the Environment

 To set up the development environment for this project, you can follow the steps outlined in the Setting Up Guide.

+## Configuring Jenkins

+To configure Jenkins for this project, you can follow the steps outlined in the [Jenkins Configuration Guide](./docs/jenkins-